-The Corteva Agricultural Sciences Symposium is bringing together several remarkable individuals with diverse perspectives and backgrounds to speak about current trends in plant sciences, such as handling big data, machine learning, and using cutting-edge technology for agricultural uses.
+The Guelph Agricultural Sciences Symposium is bringing together several remarkable individuals with diverse perspectives and backgrounds to speak about current trends in plant sciences, such as handling big data, machine learning, and using cutting-edge technology for agricultural uses.

-This event will be on November 16th, 2022 from 8:15am-4:00pm.
+This event will be on November 15th, 2023 from 9:00am-4:00pm.

 Contact us at: firstname.lastname@example.org